kgryte/pranav-qs-blog/README.md

 instance.exports.c_daxpy(N, 5.0, xptr, 1, yptr, 1);
 ```

-And, finally, if we need to pass the results to a downstream library such as D3 for visualization or further analysis, we need to copy data from module memory back to the original output array.
+And, finally, if we need to pass the results to a downstream library without support for WebAssembly memory "pointers" (i.e., byte offsets), such as D3, for visualization or further analysis, we need to copy data from module memory back to the original output array.

 ```javascript
 for (let i = 0; i < N; i++) {